GraceskAxel/HyperXN/README.md

 3. Get the egg ID of both of them and set it as the ID in settings.json

 # Updating

-From Heliactyl v11 or Dashactyl v0.4 to Heliactyl v12:
 1. Store certain things such as your api keys, discord auth settings, etc in a .txt file
 2. Download database.sqlite
 3. Delete all files off the server (or delete and remake the folder if done in ssh)